michaelshiloh/robotaPsyche/weeklySchedule.md

 ##### todays-assignment
 #### Assignments Due February 2

-In class today we finished learning about PVectors and saw an example of how we could create an array of objects (movers, bugs, robots, etc.) that would each be governed by the same set of rules, but each object would respond in slightly different ways.
+In class on Monday we finished learning about PVectors and saw an example of how we could create an array of objects (movers, bugs, robots, etc.) that would each be governed by the same set of rules, but each object would respond in slightly different ways.
 Think about other movers you might define and what rules would govern them.
 No writing is necessary.

 #### Assignments Due February 9